landonturner/lturner.net/source/blog/thotcon-0xA.md

 a correct token is submitted, the api will return a `201 CREATED`, and otherwise it will return a `406 INVALID`.

-## TODO Should I even put this code up? is it worth anything?

 ## Gimme Token

 The first token is a gimme.
 It was given plainly on the website.